vaibhav-shaw/Cricket-Info-/README.md

 2. **Access the Extension:** Simply click the extension icon on your browser's toolbar to launch the Match Data Fetcher interface.
 3. **Explore Results:** Once data retrieval is complete, explore the extension popup to delve into the detailed match information displayed.

-Experience the convenience of accessing real-time match data with the Ongoing Cricket Matches Chrome Extension.
+Experience the convenience of accessing real-time match data with the Cricket Matches Chrome Extension.